 With Taste of Toulouse, you can choose from three options; a tour of Marché Victor Hugo, a chocolate and pastry tour, and cheese and wine tasting.

 Like French wine?
 Take a trip to Bordeaux.

 During my time in Toulouse I took part in the Marché Victor Hugo tour, being a huge fan of visiting a local food market.
 Jess guided us through the large and historic market, making stops at several of her favourite stalls to pick up samples for us to try and where she then talked the small group through interesting facts about the foods and the traders themselves.

 The tour cumulated at a wine stand where we gathered around a rustic wine-barrel table and enjoyed a further feast of fresh baguette, several different types of cheese, Fois Gras, cured meats, artisan chocolates and local wine.

-A Taste of Toulouse food tour is definitely one of the best things to do in Toulouse and was one of the highlights of my time in the city.
+A Taste of Toulouse food tour was one of the highlights of my time in the city.
 Not all tours run every day so plan this one in advance.
 You can find more including tour dates on the Taste of Toulouse website here.

 6. Go Shopping in the Fashion Capital